dhhyi/javascript-fullstack-temptation/pages/javascript-is-singlethreaded.md

 class: angel
 ---

-# Offloading to other Server APIs
+# Offloading to other Servers

-- Computation-heavy tasks
+- let other servers do the heavy lifting

-  - e.g. image processing, video transcoding, etc.
+- fetch data via ReST, GraphQL, gRPC, etc.

 <ChuckNorris class="pt-5" v-click />